-Serious eye conditions can be detected during a routine eye exam, and because many eye disorders have no obvious symptoms, keeping current with your annual ophthalmic exam is vital to long term eye health.
+Serious eye conditions can be detected during a routine eye exam, and because many eye disorders have no obvious symptoms, keeping current with your annual ophthalmic exam is vital to long-term eye health.

 Conditions Treated by Ophthalmologists

 Ophthalmologists at Fort Worth Eye Associates treat all forms of eye conditions and disorders.
-Early diagnosis and treatment of eye disease is key in preserving and protecting your vision.
+Early diagnosis and treatment of eye disease are key in preserving and protecting your vision.
 After your ophthalmic exam, your treatment plan will depend on the diagnosis made by your doctor.
 Eye treatment may involve merely adjusting your eyeglasses or contact lens prescription.
 If other eye conditions are discovered, your doctor will discuss all treatment options with you to design a customized plan that fits your needs.
 With proper and early intervention, many serious, potentially blinding diseases can have successful outcomes.

 Diabetic Eye Disease